jared8thach/Counterfeit-Banknote-Detection/Counterfeit-Banknote-Detection.md

 #### Technologies

-  - R Programming
+  - R programming

 #### Contributors

   - Jared Thach - github/jared8thach
-  - “Multivariate Statistics: A practical approach”, by Bernhard Flury and Hans Riedwyl, Chapman and Hall, 1988.
+  - Dataset from “Multivariate Statistics: A practical approach”, by Bernhard Flury and Hans Riedwyl, Chapman and Hall, 1988.

 -----